 As a rule both regulations and directives are issued at the end of a legislative process which begins with a proposal.
-This process rests on a division of labour between the Commission and the Council, Put very briefly, the Commission proposes and the Council disposes.
+This process rests on a division of labour between the

+Commission and the Council.
+Put very briefly, the Commission proposes and the Council disposes.
 But before the Council actually reaches a decision there are various stages to be completed in which, depending on the subject of the measure, it may also come before the European Parliament and the Economic and Social Committee.
 The machinery is set in motion by the Commission, which must take the initiative by drawing up a proposal for the Community measure in question (we therefore speak of the Commission's right of initiative).
 A proposal is prepared on the responsibility of a Member of the Commission by the Commission department dealing with the particular field; frequently the department will also consult national experts at this stage.
 The draft drawn up here, which is a complete text, setting out the content and form of the measure to the last detail, goes before the Commission as a whole when a simple majority is enough to have it adopted.
 It is now a 'Commission proposal', and is sent to the Council with a detailed explanation of the grounds for it.
 The Council first checks whether it must consult other Community bodies before deciding on the proposal.
 The treaties give the European Parliament the right to be consulted on all politically important measures ('compulsory consultation').
 Parliament here speaks on behalf of all the citizens of the Community; its function is to look after their interest in the development of the Community.
 Failure to consult Parliament in such cases is a serious irregularity and an infringement of the treaties.
 Apart from compulsory consultation of this kind, Parliament is in practice also consulted on all other draft legislation ('optional consultation').
 Parliament's part in the process ends with the adoption of a formal written opinion, which the President of Parliament forwards to the Council and the Commission, and which may recommend amendments to the proposal.
 But the Council is not legally obliged to take account of the opinions or amendments put forward by Parliament.
-Even the political will to do so has so far been somewhat grudging.
+The cooperation procedure between Parliament and Council decided upon at the Luxembourg summit in December 1985 promises some slight progress on this matter, but does not alter the fact that the final binding decision is reserved to the Council.
 With the greater political weight direct elections have given it Parliament intends to build its right to be consulted into a genuine role in the legislative process, of the kind which should be played by a parliament in a democratic system.